Pre-Islamic Arabia: Greco-Roman/Parthian period (330 BCE – 240 CE)

 After Alexander the Great returned from his conquests that reached India, settling in Babylonia, it is said by the historian Arrian that he was turning his attention towards an invasion of the Arabian peninsula.
 Although he died too soon for this campaign to take place, Alexander did dispatch three intelligence-gathering missions to gather knowledge about the peninsula, and it was these missions that greatly enhanced information about the peninsula to the Hellenistic world.
-Alexander, and his Seleucid successors who took control of the relevant region near Arabia after his death, took an interest to Arabia because of trade happening there involving luxury products.
+Alexander, and his Seleucid successors who took control of the relevant region near Arabia after his death, took an interest in Arabia because of trade happening there involving luxury products.

 Gerrha and its neighbors in 1 CE.

 In this context, Gerrha was an ancient city of great importance in Eastern Arabia.
 It was located on the west side of the Persian Gulf.
-Soon after the conquests of Alexander the Great, it became the most important center of trader for the Hellenistic world in the Gulf region, known for its transport of Arabian aromatics and goods from India further away.
+Soon after the conquests of Alexander the Great, it became the most important center of trade for the Hellenistic world in the Gulf region, known for its transport of Arabian aromatics and goods from India further away.
 It retained its prominence until the first centuries of the common era.
 While there is no certainty as to which archaeological site the Gerrha of Greek sources can be identified with, the most prominent candidates have been Thaj and Hagar (modern-day Hofuf).
 The Greeks also described Bahrain in their writings, referring to it by their exonym, Tylos.
 Tylos was the center of pearl trading, when Nearchus came to discover it serving under Alexander the Great.
-From the 6th to 3rd century BCE Bahrain was included in Persian Empire by Achaemenians, an Iranian dynasty.
+From the 6th to 3rd century BCE Bahrain was part of the Achaemenid Empire, an Iranian dynasty.
 The Greek admiral Nearchus is believed to have been the first of Alexander's commanders to visit these islands, and he found a verdant land that was part of a wide trading network; he recorded: "That in the island of Tylos, situated in the Persian Gulf, are large plantations of cotton tree, from which are manufactured clothes called sindones, a very different degrees of value, some being costly, others less expensive.
 The use of these is not confined to India, but extends to Arabia."
 The Greek historian, Theophrastus, states that much of the islands were covered in these cotton trees and that Tylos was famous for exporting walking canes engraved with emblems that were customarily carried in Babylon.